ElijahTolton/Elijah-Portfolio/README.md

-Personal website that describes my hobbies, projects and courses I have taken.
+This is my personal website that describes my hobbies, projects and courses I have taken.
 I will continually update this website as I go through college.